mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 documents      =ProtoField.none  ("mongodb.documents"      ,"documents"     ,base.HEX)
 ```

-We also have to add the fields to the `fields` table:
+We must also add the fields to the `fields` table:

 ```lua
 mongodb_protocol.fields = {